johnpioc/algothon-2025-backtester/README.md

 **Specifying the graphs to be shown**

 In the Backtester Dashboard, you can choose up to 3 graphs to be shown.
-By default, it will show cumulative PnL, daily PnL and daily capital utilisation %.
+By default, it will show cumulative PnL, sharpe ratio heat map and daily PnL.

 To specify the graphs you would like to see, you can use the `--show` option: